Office of the Registrar

 Family Educational Right to Privacy Act (FERPA)

-The Office of the Registrar, in accordance with federal (FERPA) and state laws, has designated certain type of student information as public or "directory" information.
-While the University respects the student's right to privacy and will do its best to protect that privacy, such information may be disclosed.
+The Office of the Registrar, in accordance with federal (FERPA) and state laws, has designated certain types of student information as public or directory information.
 Read more...

 Download FERPA PDF